PRODYNA/magnolia-cms-mailchimp-integration/README.md

 ## Functionality Overview
 The functionality contains the following:
-- Embeded sign-up form: The Mailchimp form to be added/embeded as a component in a page.
+- Embedded sign-up form: The Mailchimp form to be added/embedded as a component in a page.

 A content app that allows the user to manage campaigns and lists:
 - Create, update, delete campaigns and lists